recon-tools/domain-recon-rs/README.md

 ![Example of usage GIF](images/example.gif)

 Currently, certificates are fetched from [crt.sh](https://crt.sh/) and [censys](https://search.censys.io/api).
-By default, `domain-recon` will use crt.sh only, censys being an additional option.
-In order to use censys, we have to provide a configuration file, that contains our API token and a password. `domain-recond` reads this information from the `$HOME/domain-recon/config.json` folder.
+By default, `domain-recon` will use crt.sh only, censys and certspotter being additional options.
+In order to use censys or certspotter, we have to provide a configuration file, that contains our API credentials. `domain-recond` reads this information from the `$HOME/domain-recon/config.json` folder.
 The structure of this file should be as follows:

 config.json